edhowland/NuScheme/README.md

 field.
 It does not return a new store, so it can not participate in further functions in the pipeline.

+Note: There are various alias to make life more ergonomic:

+- __mk-list : aliased to __world-list

 ## The Store

 The store is implemented as a Nu table with columns: cars and cdrs.
 When you call